-Reclamation Obligations
+Reclamation obligations

 Estimated reclamation costs are based on legal, environmental and regulatory requirements.
 The costs of active mining operations are accrued, on an undiscounted basis, as a production cost, on a unit-of-production method based on proven and probable reserves.
 The Company periodically review these estimates and update reclamation cost estimates if assumptions change.
-As at December 31, 2020 and December 31, 2019, there are no reclamation obligations recorded.
+As at December 31, 2021 and December 31, 2020, the Company has no claims or reclamations.